dotMavriQ/minimal-mistakes/_posts/dotblog/3 juni blodtørst.md

 Me and Phil also tried archery and I still have this fools luck with arching that feed my drive to want to pursue it more.
 My last shot landed on the corner of the Target in a way that impressed even the guy who stood at the arching booth.

 Phil also tried throwing Axe and it was cool, last try was so close to putting in the block of wood but that stuff takes practise...
-And a sharper axe I think.
+And a sharper axe, I think.

 We ended up falling short on time so we visited the museum for a little bit, read up on history, walked through the garden ..
 I saw Kvanne which I've always been intrigued to eat after a perverted look into my lineage showed me that I am a Walloon and Walloons apparently eat candied Kvanne.